Use this tool to save details of accommodation, events, places to eat and things to see & do in Lancashire.

 Lamberts Mill Shop in Rawtenstall is a must see, with the Footwear Museum, 23 local producers, Annie Peach’s Tea Room and bespoke niche handmade upholstery, you are sure to find that special unique gift.

-In the autumn of 2010, a state of the art Golf Rossendale Driving Range and Academy in Rawtenstall will open their doors offering the perfect venue to practice that swing!
+In the autumn of 2010, a state of the art Golf Rossendale Driving Range and Academy in Rawtenstall opened their doors offering the perfect venue to practice that swing!

 For a bird’s eye view of the whole area, head up to Top o’ Slate and admire the spectacular scenery.
 While you’re up there, don’t miss the Halo Panopticon, a fabulous contemporary sculpture which resembles a UFO hovering off the ground from a distance.
 It’s especially dramatic at night lit from beneath by a series of blue LED lights.